▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The Bavarian Mountain Hound wants and can go out in all climates.
 The standard provides information on the conditions of its maintenance:

-“In keeping with your hunting purpose as a cloven-hoof tracking specialist, the Bavarian Mountain Hound must possess all the qualities required of him to be useful in a difficult pursuit.
-Utility must be proven by appropriate performance tests”.
+«In accordance with its hunting purpose as a specialist in monitoring cloven-hoofed hunting, the Bavarian Mountain Hound must possess all the qualities required of him to be useful in a difficult pursuit.
+The usefulness must be proven by appropriate performance tests.".

 The Bavarian Mountain Hound is a very friendly and eager to learn four legged friend, that makes it easier for its owner to train and work with him.
 Why you want and need this guide.
 But it is not a dog that awaits orders from its owner.
 Since dogs have been admitted to breeding for many generations only if they have mastered many demanding performance tests, your level of training is extremely high.
 This is at the same time an obligation for the leadership of this dog.
 Because you need the hunting job, where it feels good.
 His element is search work.
 Here he has brought it to a stranglehold, you also need to live.
 But, you should take this into account if you are playing with the idea of sharing your life with a Bavarian Mountain Hound as not a hunter.